 Risk management for people with inherited mutations

 The National Comprehensive Cancer Network (NCCN) provides risk management guidelines for men and women with mutations.
-We recommend that you speak with a genetics expert who can look at your personal and family history of cancer and can help you determine the best risk management plan.
+We recommend that you speak with a genetics expert who can look at your personal and family history of cancer and can help you decide on a plan to manage your risk.
 You can learn more about risk management options in our section on Screening and Risk Reduction by Cancer Type.
+Note that when we use "men" and "women" we are referring to the sex you were assigned at birth.

 Gastric cancer screening and prevention